rtlabs-com/p-net/doc/creating_gsdml_files.rst

 A GSD (General Station Description) file is an XML file describing a Profinet IO-Device.
 The XML-based language is called GSDML (GSD Markup Language).

+Note that the GSD file is not used by the p-net stack or application.
+It is a machine readable file describing the capabilites, hardware- and software versions etc, and is used by the engineering tool to adjust the PLC settings.

 For Profinet members, the "Profinet GSD Checker" tool is available for download.
 It contains GSD example files showing different aspects of the file format.